microsoft/php-sdk-binary-tools/README.md

 # Extending

 The SDK tools are based on the KISS principle and should be kept so.
 Basic tools are implemented as simple batch script.
 The minimalistic `PHP` is available for internal SDK purposes.
 It can be used, if more complexity is required.
+A suitable PHP binary is bound with the PHP SDK.
 If you have an idea for some useful tool or workflow, please open a ticket or PR, so it can be discussed, implemented and added to the SDK.
 By contributing an implementation, you should also accept the SDK license.

 # Pitfalls